Charles42Du/Charles42Du/README.md

 - 👀 I’m interested in immortality
 - 🌱 I’m currently learning biology
 - 💞️ I’m looking to collaborate on python
-- 📫 How to reach me ...
+- 📫 How to reach me Ask me

 <!---
 Charles42Du/Charles42Du is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.